erwiny44/crypton-encryption-software/README.md

 # Crypton-1
 Encryption &amp; Decryption Software

-Crypton-1 is a encryption/decryption software which is capable of doing these 2 specific jobs with AES method.
+Crypton-1 is a encryption/decryption software which is capable of doing 2 of these specific jobs with AES method.

 What is AES?
 -------------